TotallyInformation/node-red-contrib-uibuilder/V2-PROGRESS.md

 - Improvements to admin config ui (`uibuilder.html`)
   - [x] Swap vendor path list to uibvendorpackages API
   - [x] Cancel and Done buttons disabled if there are unsaved changes to a file.
 Either Save or reset the file to re-enable them.
   - [x] Improved validation for url setting.
 It must not be more than 20 characters, must not equal 'template'.
 Must not contain '..', '/' or '\'.
 Must not start with '_', '.'.
-It must also be unique (e.g. not already in use).
+It must also be unique (e.g. not already in use). `instances` module variable now used to track all active instances of uibuilder.
   - [x] Default/previously selected file opened for edit automatically.
   - [x] Improved handling of reopening the ui - last file selection retained.
   - [x] Add input parameter and path validation